 - Classes 2 and 4 NIC for 2019/20.

 The taxpayer needs to pay a government gateway account.
 They need to pay the tax in monthly instalments by direct debit.
 This is done to stay clear of direct debit within 12 months.
-Take a look at other conditions of time to pay scheme:
+Take a look at other conditions of the time-to-pay scheme:

 - You must have paid the 2019/2020 tax return.